Untitled design 24

 How is Pupil Premium funding spent to improve outcomes for children?

-All pupils at Woodside Academy have complex needs and have either a Statement of SEN or an EHC plan.
+All pupils at Woodside Academy have a diagnosis of autism with associated complex needs.
+They all have an Education, Health and Care Plan.
 Teaching, learning and support for the child is individualised and end of year progress data for all pupils is good.
 Pupil premium monies are spent on key areas linked to the SDP and particular focus is on closing the gap to ensure that there are no children at disadvantage.